Bili light: Advantages

-Unlike conventional forms of phototherapy, which require eye protection, the baby does not need to have eye protection when using a biliblanket.
-Another advantage of the biliblanket is that it can be used at home.
+One advantage of the biliblanket is that it can be used at home.
 In some cases, if the baby's condition is not too severe, the parents will be given a biliblanket to set up and use at home.
 This provides a more comfortable and convenient setting since the parents and baby do not have to stay in the hospital.
+Home treatment has proven to improve bonding and reduce stress among parents and reduce costs at the same time.
 Other advantages of the biliblanket are that it can be easily transported, can be used when the baby is sleeping, eating, and or being held, and promotes a relationship between parents and infants since they do not need to be separated during treatment.

 Disadvantages

 From a review, fibreoptic phototherapy was more effective at lowering serum bilirubin than no treatment but less effective than conventional phototherapy.
 However, a combination of fibreoptic and conventional phototherapy was more effective than conventional phototherapy alone.